jcrodriguez1989/chatgpt/README.md

 Explain the following R code: "for (i in 1:10) {
   print(i ** 2)
 }"
-This code uses a for loop to print the square of the numbers 1 through 10.
-The loop starts at 1 and will loop 10 times, each time printing the square of the current value of i.
-The output of this code will be 1, 4, 9, 16, 25, 36, 49, 64, 81 and 100.
+This code will print the squares of the numbers 1 to 10.
+The for loop will iterate over the numbers 1 to 10, and for each number, the code will print the result of that number raised to the power of 2 (i.e. the square of that number).
 ```

 #### `find_issues_in_code`